This digital minimalism checklist will give you helpful tips on how to simplify your digital life today!

 Could you delete your account from a platform you only use once every few months?

-I recently deleted my personal Twitter account because I didn’t use it, and I did the same for Skype.
+I recently deleted my personal Twitter and Skype accounts because I didn’t use them anymore.

 I find that Facebook is a way more multipurpose platform, and I am using it every day.